beckardt/Weight-Tracking-Using-Raspberry-Pi/How_to.md

    iii.
 Now create a file called weight_tracker.py and copy this code into it and make the necessary adjustments as denoted where ever you see ###.

+   The adjustments we made to example.py to accomplish our goals:
+          whenever someone steps on the scale, readings are appended to an array until they step off (5 lb threshold).
+When the person steps off, they are asked who they are by the LCD screen.
+When they choose who they are, the median of the created array is taken as well as the current date and time.
+These are appended to that person's url so that their data is sent to their spreadsheet.
+Now the array is cleared and ready for the next time someone steps on to repeat the cycle.
+Note that scale is always reading values, it is just only recording them to an array when its over 5 lbs.

    ```python

 import RPi.GPIO as GPIO